-The preliminary findings of the FSANZ Consumer Insights Tracker (CIT), an online survey of 1237 Australian and 810 New Zealand consumers aged 18+ years (see SD3 for an overview of the methods, results and limitations of the CIT), reported that only 23.6% of consumers said they would include cell-cultured meat in their diet.
-Most of them (50.5%) said cell-cultured meat would partially replace traditional meat (e.g. farm-raised beef, chicken or pork), 14.3% of them said cell-cultured meat would be consumed in addition to the traditional meat and 37.5% of them said cell-cultured meat would be consumed in addition to the traditional meat.
+The preliminary findings of the FSANZ Consumer Insights Tracker (CIT), an online survey of 1237 Australian and 810 New Zealand consumers aged 18+ years (see SD3 at the 1st CFS) for an overview of the methods, results and limitations of the CIT), reported that only 23.6% of consumers said they would include cell-cultured meat in their diet.
+Most of them (50.5%) said cell-cultured meat would partially replace traditional meat (e.g. farm-raised beef, chicken or pork), 14.3% of them said cell-cultured meat would be consumed in addition to the traditional meat.
 A consumers' perception survey conducted in New Zealand reported that out of 572 respondents aged 25-55 years who were meat consumers, 30% were willing to purchase (regularly, often, or always) cell-cultured meat instead of conventional meat (Giezenaar et al. 2023).

-17 Quail - boneless Nutrition Facts | Calories in Quail - boneless (checkyourfood.com); Quail, raw, meat only, breast nutrition facts and analysis. (nutritionvalue.org)
+19 Quail - boneless Nutrition Facts | Calories in Quail - boneless (checkyourfood.com); Quail, raw, meat only, breast nutrition facts and analysis. (nutritionvalue.org)

-18 Game Birds - Poultry Hub Australia
+20 Game Birds - Poultry Hub Australia

-19 AUSNUT 2011-13 food measures database file (foodstandards.gov.au)
+21 AUSNUT 2011-13 food measures database file (foodstandards.gov.au)